juergen1976/text_summarization_server/README.md

 ![](image/book.jpg)
 ## Current implementation
 - Sumy library for simple text summarization
-- Flask for provising a REST endpoint
+- Flask for providing a REST endpoint
 - SQLLite, which is already part of Python

 ## Features